 Where to Stay in Harrisburg PA

-STAY: Harrisburg Downtown Hilton Hotel.
+STAY - HOTEL: Harrisburg Downtown Hilton Hotel (pictured above).
 After a major renovation, bathrooms, stocked with luxurious Peter Thomas Roth products, rival those of trendy boutique hotels.
 Floors and walls of sand-colored travertine marble, rain showerhead (in traditional tub) and contemporary style raised sink bowl, it’s not your typical corporate granite counter bathroom.
 Bedding is pillow-top comfy.
-Room rates $159-$400 per night.